 4-yr schools can ask for a variety of different things:

-- Academic records - schools will want to see your transcript, with your grades, overall GPA and class rank, and course selection (rigor is important).
+- Academic records - schools will want to see your transcript, focusing on your year-by-year classes taken (rigor is important) and final grades.
+Your overall GPA and Class Rank is also listed on your transcript.
 All schools will want to see this.